 Dining & Shopping

-For lovers of fine wining and dining the city has long since lost its status as a hidden gem.
-The city has more than 20 restaurants with entries in either the Gault Milau or Michelin guides.
+Basel is the centre of a region with a unique concentration of first-class restaurants and is no longer an insider’s tip for gourmets.
+The city has more than 20 restaurants with entries in either the Gault Millau or Michelin guides.
 The variety is also evident when it comes to shopping, with luxurious labels and shops selling specialities.
+The Spalenberg district in the Old Town with its historic alleyways and beautifully decorated houses is packed with seductive boutiques and shops selling innovative labels and original gifts.

 Activities & Excursions